 The prevalence and disruptive nature of hosted VoIP systems can not be understated.
 By 2008 alone a massive 80% of all PBX handsets being installed for enterprise-class users were VoIP-based, and that number has only grown over the last 4 years.
 It’s safe to say- within a few years there will be hardly any new non-VoIP PBX systems being installed in the world of business communications.

-The overwhelming success of VoIP has changed how everyone in our field, and every one of our clients, thinks about price in relationship with their telephony services.
-In the early days of VoIP the price differences between this new telephony system and traditional structures was so clear that every VoIP provider could offer their services for essentially the same price.
-Back in those days business VoIP service providers weren’t competing with each other, they were competing with large phone companies and traditional PBX vendors.
+The overwhelming success of VoIP has changed how everyone in our field, and every one of our clients, think about price in the relationship with their telephony services.
+In the early days of VoIP, the price differences between this new telephony system and traditional structures were so clear that every VoIP provider could offer their services for essentially the same price.
+Back in those days, business VoIP service providers weren’t competing with each other, they were competing with large phone companies and traditional PBX vendors.

 Yet these days, with those expensive traditional phone services rapidly phasing out, all of us VoIP service providers have started to compete directly with each other.

 Price wars are nothing particularly unique or surprising in the world of business, and it was only a matter of time before VoIP field became fiercely competitive.
 Relatively low entry cost and broad availability of telephony solutions based on open source made it easy to enter the field of business VoIP.

 Overall, such price wars are a good thing for consumers.
 Competition forces providers to make their services as affordable and as accessible as possible.
 Price wars also spur innovation.
 VoIP service providers constantly innovate within their field and seek out new types of services and products they can bring to the market, improving the quality and variety of services businesses can choose from.

 Yet there are a few aspects of price wars that aren’t positive for business VoIP consumers.